How will you help solve the world's issues through engineering?

 Hands-on learning for switched-on thinking

 Hands-on means your mind's on.
 It's the best way to learn.
 That's why you'll gain 480 hours of work experience as part of your degree.
 And best of all, you'll be able to gain practical experience in the best renewable energy research facilities in Australia, including our Bayer Pilot Plant-the only one of its kind in WA-where you can utilise a real-world engineering plant.

 Degrees shaped by the industry, so you're ready for the industry

 We're guided by industry committees that help us shape our courses so that our students leave with skills that are relevant to the engineering industry.
-The 2018 Good Universities Guide gave us a 5-star rating for Educational Experience and Teaching Quality in Engineering and our graduates of accredited majors are all eligible for a graduate membership at Engineers Australia.
+The 2019 Good Universities Guide ranks us number 1 in Australia for Teaching Quality and Overall Experience in Engineering and our graduates of accredited majors are all eligible for a graduate membership at Engineers Australia.